-We believe in the power of work to strengthen individuals and to transform lives.
+We believe in the power of work to strengthen individuals and transform lives.
 We envision persons with barriers to employment being able to choose rewarding employment, achieving financial security, and building careers and lives for themselves and their families, thus enriching our communities.

-We invite you to watch the video below to see our mission in action.
+We invite you to watch the video below to see our mission in action:

 In 1902, a Methodist minister, Reverend Edgar J. Helms, pioneered an organization in Boston’s South End that gave people hope, dignity, and independence.
-Fifty three years later a small group of concerned Hagerstown businessmen saw the need for their community to join Rev. Helms’ movement, now known as Goodwill Industries, which became the 100th Goodwill franchise in the United States.
-At that time Hagerstown was the smallest city in America to have such a franchise.
+Fifty-three years later, a small group of concerned Hagerstown businessmen saw the need for their community to join Rev. Helms’ movement, now known as Goodwill Industries, which became the 100th Goodwill franchise in the United States.
+At that time, Hagerstown was the smallest city in America to have such a franchise.

 Reverend Edgar J. Helms’ original concept was visionary, for it is just as relevant today as it was over 100 years ago.
-His social innovation set in motion a worldwide movement that would transform more than 5 million lives over the course of a century – all through the power of work.
+His social innovation set in motion a worldwide movement that would transform more than 5 million lives over a century – all through the power of work.

 If you want to learn more about the history of Goodwill, check out Goodwill International’s website http://www.goodwill.org/.